 James A. Goodridge is an attorney in Anderson Kill's New York office.
 James focuses his practice on commercial litigation and insurance recovery, and regularly counsels corporate and individual policyholders in coverage disputes in state and federal court.
 James’ experience includes helping asset management firms and term loan lenders pursue defense costs, assisting manufacturers in recovering investigation and remediation expenses, and advising large retailers and hoteliers regarding coverage related to multidistrict litigation.

-Formerly, James was a Summer Law Clerk at Anderson Kill, and prior to that, the inaugural recipient of an Anderson Kill clerkship through the Gene Anderson Clerkship Program.
+Formerly, James was a Summer Law Clerk at Anderson Kill, and a litigation associate at an Am Law 100 firm.

-Prior to joining Anderson Kill, James was a Judicial Extern for the Honorable Stewart D. Aaron of the United States District Court for the Southern District of New York.
-He was also a Judicial Intern for the Honorable Leonard Livote of the New York State Supreme Court, Commercial Division.
+Prior to joining Anderson Kill, James was a Judicial Extern for the Honorable Stewart D. Aaron of the United States District Court for the Southern District of New York, and a Judicial Intern for the Honorable Leonard Livote of the New York State Supreme Court, Commercial Division.